ampache/ampache/docs/API-JSON-methods.md

 ### list

-This takes a collection of inputs and returns ID + name for the object type
+This takes a named array of objects and returning `id`, `name`, `prefix` and `basename`

+This method replaces get_indexes and does not have the `include` parameter and does not include children in the response.

 | Input         | Type       | Description                                                                                        | Optional |
 |---------------|------------|----------------------------------------------------------------------------------------------------|---------:|